 Attending workshops and practicums is mandatory and will require travel and time away from home and work.
 The costs associated with workshops and or practicum are the sole responsibility of the student.

 The Certificate requires the completion of 30 credits, which can be applied toward a BScN at UNBC.
 An additional 5 courses (15 credits) are required for degree completion; all of these courses are offered via distance education.

-Textbook costs vary greatly with some courses utilizing online readings while other courses require up to 3 textbooks, which total approximately $300.00.
+Textbook costs vary; some courses utilize online readings while other courses may require up to 3 textbooks, which total approximately $300.00.

 Visit the BC Nurses' Union web site for a list of bursaries and members funding opportunities, application instructions and deadlines.

 Nurses working for Northern, Interior, Vancouver Island, Vancouver Coastal and First Nations Health Authorities may be eligible for funding through their Health Authority.
 See contact information below:

 Eveline Lenoble, Specialty Education